|Model||[•] AON M2+ (CE)||[•] AON M2+ (R-NZ)||[•] AON M2+||[•] AON-M2 2020||[•] AON-M2|

 The first layer is essential for every Fused Filament Fabrication (FFF) 3D print, as it forms the foundation for the part to be printed.
 If the first layer does not stick to the build platform correctly, the print can move before it is completed, which will lead to a failed print.

-The first layer of a print is unquestionably the most important.
-In order for your print to be successful, the first layer must properly anchor the part to the bed so that it does not warp.
 The first layer adhesion also affects how easily the part will be removed from the build platform when the print is completed.

-|z-calibration.factory||Base Factory File||Modify to suit your needs and material choice|
+|z-calibration.factory||Base Factory File||Modify to suit operator needs and choice of material|

 For instructions on how to inspect the AON3D build plates, refer to the Inspect and Clean Build Plates procedure.

 Refer to the information that follows to get a reference of what to look for in the first layer print.